Skip to Content

 • Rabbiteye blueberries (Vaccinium virgatum)

-I also put together the video below which goes over the characteristics of the hardier blueberry plants that grow well in Northern climates.
+I put together the video below which goes over the characteristics of the hardier blueberry plants that grow well in Northern climates.

 Watch this video on YouTube.